Patients Rising's Advocacy Masterclass

 What day and time of the week will the live course take place?

-Once the inaugural cohort has been accepted, we will poll the group to get a sense of best day/time.
+We will poll the group to get a sense of the best day/time.
 If a cohort member is unable to attend the live session, a recording will be available for viewing after.

 How much does the course cost?